jpoehls/zduck.com/_posts/2013/2013-08-07-tableau-via-powershell-part-2-saving-changes.md

 }
 </pre>

-Not bad right?
+Not too bad.
 Here are some quick usage examples.

 **Convert a TWB into a TWBX**